 US 41 is a 6-lane, divided, principal arterial roadway owned and maintained by the Florida Department of Transportation (FDOT).
 The roadway is characterized by +/- 11-foot travel lanes in the vicinity of the proposed project).
 Along the project's frontage, the roadway lies within a +/- 210-foot-wide combined right-of-way (for the highway and parallel CSX facility which runs along the west side of the roadway in this area).
 There are +/- 5-foot-wide sidewalks along the east side of the roadway in the vicinity of the proposed project.
 There are +/- 4-foot-wide bicycle facilities present along both sides of the roadway in the vicinity of the proposed project.
 4th Ave SE is a 2-lane, substandard Hillsborough County-maintained local roadway.
-There is a partial sidewalk along the north side of the roadway in the vicinity of the project's frontage.
+There is a partial sidewalk along the north side of the roadway in the vicinity of the project and no sidewalk along the project's frontage.
 The roadway is characterized by +/- 11-foot travel lanes in the vicinity of the proposed project).
 1st Street SE is a 2-lane, substandard, Hillsborough County-maintained local roadway.
 The roadway is characterized by +/- 11-foot travel lanes in the vicinity of the proposed project).
-1st Street SE is a 2-lane, substandard, Hillsborough County-maintained local roadway.
-The roadway is characterized by +/- 11-foot travel lanes in the vicinity of the proposed project).
-1st Street SE is a 2-lane, substandard, Hillsborough County-maintained local roadway.
-The roadway is characterized by +/- 11-foot travel lanes in the vicinity of the proposed project).
-1st Street SE is a 2-lane, substandard, Hillsborough County-maintained local roadway.
-The roadway is characterized by +/- 11-foot travel lanes in the vicinity of the proposed project).
-1st Street SE is a 2-lane, substandard, Hillsborough County-maintained local roadway.
-The roadway is characterized by +/- 11-foot travel lanes in the vicinity of the proposed project).
+There is no sidewalk on either side of the roadway within the vicinity of the project.